zootsuitproductions/LanguagesProject/README.md

 * How was the learning curve in this language?
 Was it hard to get started and easier after a few days?
 Was it easy in the beginning and then hard?
 What challenges did you have to overcome?
 * Anything else?
 Tell some good stories!

+#### General Guidelines for Partner Work
+All work on the shared programs (string manipulation and your custom program) must be done with both partners in the same room (preferably looking at the same screen).
+You can do as much research and experimentation with the language as you want on your own.
+This stipulation is in place to preserve the delicate balance of project ownership among partner pairs.

 # Resources
 ![bart simpson arduino cartoon](https://github.com/lizzybrooks/LanguagesProject/blob/master/images/bartarduino.png) (Arduino is a library for C++)